Want Big, Sugary, Tasty, Sweet-Smelling Marijuana Buds?

 Foliar sprays affect the taste of your buds, and create health problems for anyone who smokes your buds.

 Marijuana That Tastes Like Cannabis Candy

-Old school growers still use molasses and other crude materials as root feeds, but those methods create root zone problems, and it's unclear if they make your buds sweeter, bigger, or higher in THC.
+Old school growers still use molasses and other crude materials, but those materials can cause root zone problems, and it's unclear if they make your buds sweeter, bigger, or higher in THC.

-It's easier to use something like Bud Candy, a marijuana-engineered carbo booster that provides a unique blend of complex carbohydrates and proprietary materials that infuse into your plants via roots to boost the scent, taste, size and potency of your buds.
-It also provides your blooming hydroponics marijuana plants extra energy at a time when they're running out of energy due to intense metabolic demands...and it feeds beneficial root zone microbes that increase yield and protect your roots.
+It's easier to use a hydroponics formula like Bud Candy--a marijuana-engineered carbo booster that provides complex carbohydrates and proprietary materials that infuse into your plants via roots to boost the scent, taste, size and potency of your buds.

 Marijuana Grow Guru Jorge Cervantes Agrees

-In Maximum Yield magazine and at its indoor gardening expo events, nobody is allowed to mention marijuana, which makes it very hard to have a useful marijuana cultivation discussion!
+In Maximum Yield magazine and at its indoor gardening expo events, nobody is allowed to mention marijuana.

-In stark contrast to this no-marijuana approach, Big Buds gives you tools, techniques, and tactics for growing heavyweight buds sticky with THC.
+In stark contrast, Big Buds gives you tools, techniques, and tactics for growing heavyweight buds sticky with THC.